bucket1582/CoinFlipCheatersModels/README.md

 Again, some expected rewards are positive.

-Still, we modify some parameters to make different games.
+Still, we can modify some parameters to make different games.
 We can lower $p_{cheat}$ instead of making it higher.
 Or higher $p_{cheat}$ slightly.
 We may modify the reward if it is not enoughly large to make some expected rewards positive.
 Modifying $p_{coin}$ can be done either, if it is modified carefully.